Agentic AI for the C-suite and the people on the hook: those who actually own the outcome.

 In 1928, the oil industry was told it didn't understand its own product.
 It thought it was selling gasoline.
 What it was actually selling was mobility — the ability to go where you wanted, when you wanted, without asking anyone for permission.
 The pump was the surface.
 Mobility was the product.

-Agentic AI for the C-suite is that kind of shift, applied to a different freedom.
+This is that kind of shift, applied to a different freedom.

 Mobility gave individuals the freedom to move.
-This gives the principal something subtler: the freedom from depending on what other people choose to surface — and the leverage to act on what is actually there.
+Agentic AI for the C-suite gives the principal something subtler and, at the executive level, more valuable: freedom from depending on what other people choose to surface — and the leverage to act on what is actually there.

 There is no product.